andreijiroh-dev/leeksbot/README.md

 - Review queues for the bot admins to avoid false positives, similar to Prox2.
 - React with :leeks: or use the `Flag as leek` message action.
+- Utility slash commands to track status and to speed up moderation actions for reviewers.

 ## Privacy Policy